amico24/insta-wp-plugin/README.md

 - `length`

-        Description: Number of posts to display (in order of most recent) (for posts only)
+        Description: Maximum number of posts to display (in order of most recent) (for posts only)

         Possible Values: any int